UpsylonDev/Vanilla-Js-Snipets/README.md

 # Vanilla-Js-Snipets
-My Snipets for manipulate faster the DOM with vanillaJs
+My VSC Snipets for manipulate faster the DOM with vanillaJs